thiagodosanjos31/Acompanhamento-de-orcamento/README.md

 # Customização

-Conforme o solicitado no issue, implementei a busca dinâmica através do filtro.
+Conforme solicitado no issue, implementei a busca dinâmica através do filtro.